The OECD Global Project

 The project is open to all sectors of society, building both on good practice and innovative research work.

-The Global Project is organising a series of conferences: the discussion and outcomes of which will flow through to the third World Forum on “Charting Progress, Building Visions, Improving Life” to be held in Busan, Korea on 27-30 October 2009.
+The 3rd OECD World Forum on “Charting Progress, Building Visions, Improving Life” took place in Busan, Korea, 27-30 October 2009.